surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 This is a revealing line of code that to me signals we're headed down the wrong path and map-backed forms are not the way to go about this.
 We're duplicating the knowledge of our database schema in our frontend code.
 If our schema ever changes, our form will break instantly and we'll need to update code in a lot of places to accommodate that change.
 A small change to the schema might mean a lot more work for us.

 So how could we make map-backed forms better?
 There might be a way to just pull out the fields from the struct and use that to create the map we back the form with.
-We might even be able to use `Map.from_struct/1` to make things easy.
-But this doesn't completely solve the issue of leaking the schema - we still need to know the types to cast to before we can insert into the database.
-What if I could define my form's types and validation rules in one place, and have the form handle the rest for me?
+We might even be able to use `Map.from_struct/1` to make things easy, but this doesn't completely solve the issue of leaking the schema - we still need to know the types to cast to before we can insert into the database.
+What if I could define the form's types and validation rules in one place, and have the form handle the rest for me?
 Ecto has some more tricks up it's sleeve that can help us out here, and that's where our changeset-backed form comes in.

 ### Changeset-backed forms